abinit/abinit/doc/tutorial/bse.md

 **symmetry-breaking k-meshes** lead to faster convergence in [[nkpt]] than the standard symmetric k-meshes commonly used for ground-state or GW calculations.

-This explains the bizarre shift but still why two WFK files?
-Why don't we simply use the WFK file on the shifted k-mesh to compute the screening?
+This explains the bizarre shift but, still, why two WFK files?
+Why not simply use the WFK file on the shifted k-mesh to compute the screening?

 The reason is that a screening calculation done with many empty bands on the